AdobeDocs/experience-manager-cloud-service.en/help/assets/upload-brand-approved-assets.md

 * Use artificial intelligence provided by [Adobe Sensei](https://www.adobe.com/sensei.html) to automatically apply relevant tags to all your uploaded assets.
 These tags, aptly named Smart Tags, increase the content velocity of your projects by helping you find relevant assets quickly.

-Ensure that you only upload your brand approved assets to the Content module of Adobe GenStudio.
+Ensure that you only upload your brand approved assets to the Content Hub.

 ![Upload brand approved assets](assets/upload-brand-approved-assets.png)

-## Add assets to Content module of Adobe GenStudio {#add-assets-genstudio}
+## Add assets to Content Hub {#add-assets-genstudio}

-To add assets to Content module of Adobe GenStudio, perform the following steps:
+To add assets to Content Hub, perform the following steps:

 1. Click **[!UICONTROL Add Assets]** to view the **[!UICONTROL Upload your approved assets]** dialog box that enables you to create an upload.